US women soccer stars Ali Krieger, Ashlyn Harris get married in Miami

 WEDDING TO FOLLOW WORLD CUP FOR US TEAMMATES KRIEGER, HARRIS

-That changed last year when they announced their engagement to the world on People magazine.
+That changed last year when they announced their engagement to the world in People magazine.

 “We are so over the moon right now,” Harris, 34, told Fox News in June.
 “So many great things are going on in our life – going to this tournament, planning our wedding, the recent announcement of our engagement.
 We’re just so happy and enjoying this.”